dimitri-yatsenko/datajoint-book/book/00-intro/purpose.md

 # Purpose

 Primarily, this book is a comprehensive introduction to DataJoint for Python—a specialized framework for implementing scientific data pipelines that manage data and orchestrate computations in collaborative studies.
 At its core, DataJoint is an enhancement of the traditional relational database model.
-As such it enames scientists, data engineers, and programmers to design and query relational databases.
+As such, it enables scientists, data engineers, and programmers to design and query relational databases.
-But its main innovation is that introduces computational dependencies into the traditional model, allowing researchers to define, execute, and reproduce data processing pipelines with precision and efficiency.
+But its main innovation is its introduction of computational dependencies as a first-class citizen in the relational database, allowing researchers to define, execute, and reproduce data processing pipelines with precision and efficiency.

 DataJoint empowers scientists to describe not just the structure of their data, but also the sequence of computations that transform raw data into meaningful results.
 This language integrates data storage, processing, and analysis into a unified system, ensuring that each step in the research process is transparent, reproducible, and easy to manage.